Skip to main contentSkip to search

 OAP Interim Funding vs Core Services: The Gap Ontario Families Must Navigate

-Compare OAP interim one-time funding (available now) with full core clinical services (5+ year wait).
-Understanding both...
+Compare legacy OAP interim one-time funding with core clinical services (5+ year wait).
+Check what current families can ...

 Interim Funding: $22,000